Skip to content

 Omega 6 fatty acids in walnuts

-It is also important to know that omega-6 fatty acids have an anti-inflammatory and vasoconstrictive effect, which increases the risk of Heart disease is increased.
-Care should therefore be taken not to consume too much or too little of the polyunsaturated fatty acid.
+In addition, it is still important to know that omega-6 fatty acids have a pro-inflammatory and vasoconstrictor effect, which increases the risk of Heart disease increased.
+Therefore, care should be taken not to consume too much or too little of the polyunsaturated fatty acid.
 In general, we in western, industrialized countries tend to consume too much omega 6.7

 How much omega 6 do you need?

-According to the German Society for Nutrition (DGE) a dietary intake of 2.5 percent of total calories is recommended for LA from the age of four.
-For Infants The increased requirement is 3.5 to 4 percent of total calories for children aged 1 to 4 years, falling to 3.0 percent for infants.1 Specifically these are For adults and a calorie intake of 2,000 calories approximately 6 g ALA.
+According to the German Society for Nutrition (DGE) an intake of 2.5 percent of total calories is considered recommended for LA from the age of four.
+For Babies an increased requirement of 3.5 to 4 percent of total calories applies, dropping to 3.0 percent for infants 1 to 4 years of age.1 Specifically these are For adults and a caloric intake of 2,000 calories about 6 g of ALA.
 The European Food Safety Authority (EFSA) recommends a higher intake of 4 percent or 10 grams per day.3,5

-In a position paper of the Academy of Nutrition and Dietetics values of 2 to 10 percent of total calories or even 5 to 17 grams per day are mentioned.2 No required intake was specified for AA, as the body can synthesize it itself with a sufficient intake of LA.
+In a position paper of the Academy of Nutrition and Dietetics values of 2 to 10 percent of total calories or even 5 to 17 grams per day are mentioned.2 No required intake was specified for AA, since the body can synthesize it itself with an adequate supply of LA.

-They are also an important component for the Formation of the cell membranetransport fat-soluble toxins to excretory organs and generally ensure the health of the skin.
-In men, the fatty acid is also used for Formation of sperm and testosterone required.
+Furthermore, they are an important component for the Formation of the cell membrane, transport fat-soluble toxins to excretory organs and generally ensure the health of the skin.
+In men, the fatty acid is also used for Formation of sperm and testosterone needed.

 • Oxygen transport